Your Rights As An Injured Party

 Standing Up For You And Your Rights

 When someone breaches a duty through negligent or reckless conduct, a victim who is injured as a result of that breach may sue to recover monetary compensation.
 Monetary compensation is awarded in the form of economic and noneconomic damages.
-In cases where the negligent party’s actions are found to be particularly egregious, the jury and court may also award punitive damages.
+In cases in which the negligent party’s actions are found to be particularly egregious, the jury and court may also award punitive damages.
 For information on the types of economic and noneconomic damages that are available in personal injury and spinal cord injury cases, please see recoverable damages.

-In many cases, both parties may be partially at fault for an accident and resulting injuries.
+In many cases, both parties may be partially at fault for an accident and the resulting injuries.
 In California, the courts follow a pure comparative negligence theory, which allows a plaintiff who is partially responsible for his or her own injuries to still obtain a recovery.
-When awarding damages, the jury or other fact finder will assign a percentage of fault to each party.
+When awarding damages, the jury or other fact-finder will assign a percentage of fault to each party.
 The plaintiff’s awarded damages are then reduced by his or her percentage of fault in the cause of the accident.
 Therefore, it may still be possible for a plaintiff who is partly responsible for his or her own injuries to recover some damages.

 Learn More About Your Legal Rights And Options